daisygunn/la-petite-traveller/README.md

 1. Find the relevant Github repository
 2. In the top right corner of the page, click the Fork button (under your account)
-3. Your repository has now been 'Forked' and you have a copy to work on.
+3. Your repository has now been 'Forked' and you have a copy to work on

 ---
 ## Credits